|Dates||11th - 26th August 2024|

 "Andes" Leadership Fee (includes leaders expenses) -- £2295

 Estimated Trek & Travel Costs in Peru -- £300

 The two big peaks we plan to climb are Nevado Mismi, 5598m and Nevado Chachani, 6075m.
-Mismi rises above the south side of the Colca canyon.
-It is a short 4x4 drive from Chivay to a high camp and/or road end.
+Mismi rises above the north side of the Colca canyon.
+It is a short 4x4 drive from Chivay to a high camp near the road end.
 From the road end we'll climb by the north slopes.
 Chachani can be seen from the centre of Arequipa and is a long chain of 4 or 5 major peaks of volcanic origin.
-We'll be able to drive quite high on the mountain again, ad this makes Chachani one of the easiest 6000m+ peaks in the Andes to climb.
+We'll be able to drive quite high on the mountain again, and this makes Chachani one of the easiest 6000m+ peaks in the whole of the Andes to climb.
 On both peaks we are likely to need to use ice-axes and crampons for short sections near the summits.

 A high standard of fitness is always required for ascents over 5000m, but we don't anticipate this expedition being unduly arduous, as we can approach both peaks to quite high altitudes in a 4x4 vehicle.
 While previous experience of winter walking or climbing would be useful it is not essential to have this prior to the expedition.
 However prospective clients must have at least some general mountaineering, mountain walking, or high altitude trekking experience.